 In accordance with the university's Articles of Government, the Complaints Procedure was approved by Academic Board on 06 July 2016 after consultation with the Students' Union and is effective from 01 August 2016.
-It will be reviewed within three years of the effective date.
+It was last updated on 24 January 2022.